 Post shoot/ordering artwork.

 After the shoot, I will process your images.
 I will need about 10-days to two weeks to do this.
 Then I will provide you a contact sheet of the very best images for your review and selection.
 Usually clients decide on the images within a few days.
 We can also talk about your favorite images and discuss which medium would best suit them.
-If you don’t purchase a package, most clients typically invest $800 to $1,000 in finished artwork.
+If you DID NOT purchase one of the options, most clients typically invest $800 to $1,000 in finished wall artwork.